gmandyam/EasyCLA-specs_and_code/README.md

 Please also note there is a separate CLA for contributions to projects that produce only source code.
 If you plan to contribute to **code-only** projects, you should also open a PR against the other [onboarding repo](https://github.com/chipsalliance/EasyCLA-code_only) and complete the full signing process.

-Once you have signed as an individual or been added to your company's approved contributors list you will not be prompted to sign the CLA+OWFa again.
+Once you have signed as a individual or been added to your company's approved contributors list you will not be prompted to sign the CLA+OWFa again.

 All PRs will be closed periodically.